 Tomo Drug Testing has been closely monitoring Coronavirus (COVID-19) and are committed to keeping you updated.
 We have informed our employees and donors of additional precautionary safety measures to limit the spread of this virus for our top priority has and always will be the safety and well being of our staff, donors, and community.

 Please remember that most people who get COVID-19 have very mild or no symptoms and most recover on their own.
 Those at higher risk are older adults and people with chronic medical conditions such as heart disease, diabetes and lung disease.

-None of our offices have confirmed cases of COVID-19.
-However our concern is and always will be the safety, health, and well being of our staff, clients, and donors.
+Our concern is and always will be the safety, health, and well being of our staff, clients, and donors.

 According to the CDC there is currently no vaccine for COVID-19.
 Better protect yourself with these tips:

 - Use soap and water for at least 20 seconds

 - Use hand sanitizer if soap and water are not readily available

 - Avoid close contact with individuals who are sick